-Based on the available record, the Panel finds the Complainant has shown rights in respect of a trademark or service mark for the purposes of the Policy.
-WIPO Overview 3.0, section 1.2.1
+The Complainant has shown rights in respect of a trademark or service mark for the purposes of the Policy.
+WIPO Overview 3.0, section 1.2.1.

-The Panel finds the entirety of the mark is reproduced within the Domain Name.
-Accordingly, the Domain Name is identical or confusingly similar to the mark for the purposes of the Policy.
+The entirety of the mark is reproduced within the Domain Name.
+Accordingly, the Domain Name is confusingly similar to the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.

-While the addition of other terms, here "-club", may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the Domain Name and the mark for the purposes of the Policy.
+Although the addition of other terms here, "-corp" may bear on assessment of the second and third elements, the Panel finds the addition of such a term does not prevent a finding of confusing similarity between the Domain Name and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.

-Based on the available record, the Panel finds the first element of the Policy has been established.
+The Panel finds the first element of the Policy has been established.